elegantchaos/Builder/README.md

 In effect what this tool supplies is those hooks, but instead of living inside SwiftPM, they exist on the outside.

-Probably the biggest flaw with our approach is the one alluded to in the final paragraph of the quote.
+An obvious flaw with our approach is the one alluded to in the final paragraph of the quote.

 The SwiftPM build system itself is backed by `llbuild`, thus can efficiently re-build only the things that it has to.
 If one file changes, only things that depend on it need be rebuilt.